 France has been dominant in recent times winning in 2009, 2011, 2015 and 2017 which makes them the most successful team in the competition having won 6 titles as of 2019.
 Denmark, who hosted the championship with Germany in 2019, are the current champion.
 This was also the first time that the championship was co-hosted and a repeat is on the cards for 2023 when Poland and Sweden will co-host.
 However, before that happens, Egypt will play host in 2021.

 Handball has featured in the Olympics over the years in different forms.
 The 1972 Olympics featured men’s indoor handball and the 1976 Olympics featured women’s handball and both events have been regular at the Summer Olympics since then.

-No men’s team has been dominant at the Olympics as there have been 9 different winners so far with Yugoslavia, Soviet Union, Croatia and France winning Olympic gold twice.
-Denmark has dominated women’s team winning the last three Olympics.
+No men’s team has been dominant at the Olympics as there have been 9 different winners so far with Yugoslavia, the Soviet Union, Croatia and France winning Olympic gold twice.
+Denmark has dominated the women’s team winning the last three Olympics.

 Join Mr Green sportsbook and online casino.